appliedblockchain/cobalt/Readme.md

 ## Deploy

-Do deploy a contract from shell you can use something like:
+To deploy contract from shell you can use something like:

     cobalt-deploy -g 5000000 -f 0xfa9c654833f3e977b0f7c07c60bb69b656a47af7 -s HelloWorld.sol